lwheinsberg/mvCREBRF/02_mvBayesNet_ReadRDS.md

 code to perform the analyses in your own data set.

-As detailed in the README.md and demonstrated in `cleancode_paper_phenotypes_mvBIMBAM_run.Rmd`, the synthetic phenotype data created for this example .Rmd were adjusted for age and sex, quantile normalized, and outliers were removed.
+As detailed in the README.md and demonstrated in `01_phenotypes_mvBIMBAM_run.Rmd`, the synthetic phenotype data created for this example .Rmd were adjusted for age and sex, quantile normalized, and outliers were removed.
 The quantile normalized adjusted data set is read in below.

 ``` r
 # Read in the quantile normalized adjusted synthetic data set